 A special thanks to Federation Uni staff and student Hannah Buys, who made the koala count possible by developing a handbook and instructions specifically for a Sandy Point koala count.
 The preparation for this included research into koala count methodologies, and involved a weekend of walking the streets of Sandy Point mapping eucalypts.
 We really appreciate Hannah's hard work

 Sandy Point has a well-established population of koalas that live within the township as well as in the bush surrounding it.
 You may see koalas anywhere in Sandy Point, mainly in their preferred food source, manna gums.
 Two examples of this tree are growing at the end of the road to Shallow Inlet, just where the sealed road changes into gravel.
 Often a koala can be seen in one of these trees.

 Koalas tend to be most active and forage for food at night.
 During the daytime they tend to sleep high up in a tree.
 You may hear the males vocalising, especially at night when they are on the move.

-Recently there has also been a problem with mange, which has resulted in 15 koalas having to be euthanised in the last 18 months.
+Recently there has also been a problem with mange, which has resulted in 15 koalas having to be euthanised over 2016/17.
 Mange is an infestation of the mange mite which burrows under the skin of an animal depositing its eggs and causing intense discomfort.
 If left untreated it will lead to a slow and agonising death for the animal.